orlandos-nl/DNSClient/CONTRIBUTING.md

 We enforce a strong **Separation of Concerns** to keep the library clean and maintainable.

 *   **Data Models MUST Be Pure:** Structs representing DNS data (like `ARecord` or `AAAARecord`) **MUST** be simple, plain-data types that are a 1-to-1 mapping of the data defined in the RFC.
-*   **Do Not Mix Layers:** Do not couple data models with higher-level networking abstractions.
-For example, an `ARecord` model **MUST** contain only the 32-bit address; it **MUST NOT** contain a `SocketAddress`, which is a higher-level type used for establishing connections.
-The creation of networking types from data models is the responsibility of the code that *uses* the library, not the library's data models themselves.
+*   **Do Not Mix Layers:** Do not couple data models with abstractions.
+We create our own record types, and translate to different currency types of the ecosystem if the need exists.

 ### 3. API Design and Naming Conventions